josdejong/mathjs/docs/reference/functions/asech.md

 <h1 id="function-asech">Function asech <a href="#function-asech" title="Permalink">#</a></h1>

-Calculate the hyperbolic arccos of a value, defined as `asech(x) = ln(sqrt(1/x^2 - 1) + 1/x)`.
+Calculate the hyperbolic arcsecant of a value, defined as `asech(x) = ln(sqrt(1/x^2 - 1) + 1/x)`.

 For matrices, the function is evaluated element wise.